Sports for All

 Rowing is a particularly physically, mentally and technically demanding activity, and in taking part, students gain in confidence, perseverance and focus.

-A number of students have really taken to the sport, and they are given the opportunity to join the school’s newly-established rowing squad.
-Their levels of commitment and motivation have been such that they rarely miss their 7am weekly training sessions on the river, and often use the ergo machines at school to keep up their form.
+A number of students have really taken to the sport, and they are given the opportunity to join the school’s rowing squad.
+Their levels of commitment and motivation have been such that they rarely miss their 7am training sessions twice a week on the river, and often use the ergo machines at school to keep up their form.

 The school's 30 strong rowing squad train twice weekly on land and on the river.
 The Fulham Reach coaches have been very impressed with their growth in technical skills and confidence, progressing to fine boats and singles, learning to cox and competing in regattas.